The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Relaxation rate

 In the Pullin model, $\phi $ and $\psi $ are key parameters that control the energy distribution ratio at the microscopic collision process.
 The selection of free parameters should ensure the accuracy of both microscopic processes and macroscopic parameters.
 Pullin derived the relationship between the rotational collision number and the parameters $\phi $ and $\psi $ through the C-E expansion \citep{pullin1978kinetic}.
 However, if the goal is to ensure only the accuracy of the rotational collision number, one of the free parameters is redundant.
 Accordingly, Pullin introduced the assumption $\phi = \psi$ under the hard-sphere model.
 The explicit expressions of $\phi $ and $\psi $ under this assumption are:

-The approach of Pullin focuses on only recovering the rotational collision number while omitting the use of extra free parameters.
+Pullin originally determined the free parameters by focusing solely on recovering the rotational collision number $Z_{\rm{rot}}$ and introduced the simplifying assumption $\phi = \psi$.
+While effective for matching $Z_{\rm{rot}}$, this approach leaves an extra degree of freedom unconstrained and does not explicitly consider the microscopic energy partitioning process.
 In this work, the extra parameter is used to give more reasonable microscopic process.
 According to the energy equal-partition principle, the energy between two colliding particles is redistributed based on their respective degrees of freedom.
 In the energy partitioning function Eq.~(\ref{hs}), ${\beta \left\langle \left.{{s}_{1}} \right|\phi \zeta ,(1-\phi )\zeta \right\rangle }$ and $\beta \left\langle \left.{{s}_{3}} \right|\psi \eta ,(1-\psi )\eta \right\rangle$ respectively control the energy distribution between rotational and translational energy during the collision process, where $\phi \zeta$ and $\psi \eta$ represent the allocation ratios of rotational energy and translational energy, respectively.
 According to the energy equal-partition principle, the relationship between the parameters $\phi \zeta$ and $\psi \eta$ in the energy partitioning function is given as follows:

 Meanwhile, to ensure the accuracy of the rotational collision number, the correspondence between the rotational collision number and the free parameters given by Eq.~(\ref{Zrot1}) must also be satisfied.
 Likewise, the free parameters $\phi$ and $\psi$ can be obtained from Eq.~(\ref{Zrot1}) and Eq.~(\ref{phi-psi}) as follows: